-The white grape variety is a new breed between Muscat Ottonel x splendor grape, Synonyms are Moravian Muscat, Mopr (after the first letters of the parents), Mopr Blanc, Moravský Muskát and Moravian Muskat.
+The white grape variety is a new breed between Muscat Ottonel x splendor grape, Synonyms are Moravian Nutmeg, Mopr (after the first letters of the parents), Mopr Blanc, Moravský Muskát and Moravian Muskat.
 The crossing took place in 1987 in the Czechoslovakia by Václav Křivánek (1927-2009).
-The early ripening vine is prone to Botrytis, It brings along flowery, rather acid white wines nutmeg, The variety became the most widespread new breed in the Czech Republic and is cultivated mainly in the Slovácká Moravian region.
-In 2010 were in Czech Republic 351 and in the Slovakia 163 hectares (Kym Anderson ).
+The early ripening vine is susceptible to Botrytis, It produces flowery, rather low-acid white wines nutmeg, The variety became the most widespread new breed in the Czech Republic and is cultivated there primarily in the Moravian region Slovácká.
+In 2010 were in Czech Republic 351 and in the Slovakia 163 hectares designated (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012